karma-runner/karma/docs/config/01-configuration-file.md

-In order to serve you well, Testacular needs to know about your project.
+In order to serve you well, Karma needs to know about your project.
 That's done through a configuration file.

-For an example configuration, see [test/client/testacular.conf.js] which contains most of the options.
+For an example configuration, see [test/client/karma.conf.js] which contains most of the options.

 This document contains a list of all available options, as well as